brimdata/super/book/src/dev/libraries/go.md

 # Go

-The original version of SuperDB was developed in Go so Go clients can easily access client libraries from the packages that comprise the Go implementation.
+Since the original version of SuperDB was developed in Go, Go clients can easily access client libraries from the implementation packages.

 ## Installation